Roles And Responsibilities

 Core team

-The core team are community members that have demonstrated continued commitment to the project through ongoing contributions.
+The core team are community members who have demonstrated continued commitment to the project through ongoing contributions.
 They have shown they can be trusted to maintain scverse with care.
 Team members appear as organization members on the scverse GitHub organization and are on our @scverse/core GitHub team.

 There are sub-roles within the core team depending on the kinds covering different kinds of contributions and responsibilities.